superlucky8848/OAuthSample/ReadMe.md

 The protected page shoule be accessable after github authentication.

-### Test Map Authorities from OAuth user to local user.
+### Test Map Authorities from OAuth user to local user

 To map local user's GrantedAuthorties from OAuth user scopes, Add a @Bean of GrantedAuthoritiesMapper in security settings.